Scot Loeffler: Career

 Loeffler played quarterback for the Michigan Wolverines from 1993 to 1996.
 After suffering a shoulder injury that prematurely ended his playing career, Loeffler joined Lloyd Carr's coaching staff at his alma mater as a graduate assistant, and was a part of the Wolverine staff during the 1997 undefeated, national championship season.
+Jim Herrmann - the team's defensive coordinator from 1997 to 2005 - would later state that Loeffler helped develop future NFL quarterbacks Tom Brady and Brian Griese in his early coaching tenure, particularly by focusing on throwing mechanics.
 In 2000, Loeffler was named quarterbacks coach at Central Michigan University.
 After coaching the Chippewas for two years, Loeffler returned to coaching quarterbacks at Michigan for the next six years.

 In 2008, the Detroit Lions of the National Football League hired Loeffler to be a part of their offensive staff.
 However, after only one season out of the college ranks, Loeffler was hired by Urban Meyer to join his staff at Florida.
 Loeffler served as quarterbacks coach, where in his first season he was tasked with helping Tim Tebow become a more polished pro-style quarterback.
 Tebow finished the season ranked 1st in passer efficiency.

 When Steve Addazio was let go from Florida to eventually become the new head coach at Temple University, he brought Loeffler along as the new offensive coordinator and quarterbacks coach.
 Under his leadership, the Owls offense improved to the 7th leading rushing offense in the nation (257 yards per game) and 33rd nationally in pass efficiency (142.8).
 The team finished the season 9–4, ranked 2nd in the MAC East and defeated Wyoming 37–15 in the 2011 New Mexico Bowl (the school's first bowl win since the 1979 Garden State Bowl).
 Sophomore quarterback Chris Coyer was named the bowl's MVP and finished the season with a 177.4 passer rating.

 Loeffler was linked to the vacant OC positions at the University of Alabama, Louisiana State University and the University of Wisconsin.

 On January 22, 2012, head coach Gene Chizik hired Loeffler to serve as offensive coordinator and quarterbacks coach at Auburn.

 At the end of the 2012 season, Chizik was fired by Auburn.
 Former offensive coordinator Gus Malzahn was hired as head coach on December 4, 2012.
 Shortly after being hired, Malzahn announced that all assistant coaches were being released, thus ending Loeffler's career at Auburn University.
 The offense finished the season dead last in the SEC in total yds/gm and pass yds/gm at 305 and 156.6, respectively.
 They also finished second to last with 18.7 pts/gm.